Not all cabinet makers are the same

 Plywood and Particle Board: The foundation of any creation

 Look - Many people enjoy the look of plywood better than particleboard, although some people aren’t concerned with the way the inside of their cabinets looks.
-The particleboard also has better color.
+The plywood also has better color.

-Cheaper - Particleboard is less expensive, partially because of the reputation it has developed as a weaker product.
-However, it is a denser material than plywood.
-High-quality particleboard is a stable and robust product—ideal for closet shelving.
+Economical - Particleboard cost is impacted by the type and color of the exterior coating surface and the quality level of the board's core.
+Overall, plywood is a more expensive board than particleboard.
+However, particleboard is a denser material than plywood.
+High-quality particleboard is a stable and robust product and it's economical—ideal for closet shelving.